-2.00pm: Meet in the Court Room at the Guildhall (Guildhall Street IP33 1PY).
+10.30am: Meet for tea/coffee in Edmunds Room which is in the Cathedral Centre (access is via the Cloisters and take the lift or stairs to the first floor).
 There is a large car park at Ram Meadow (Cotton Lane, IP33 1XP – charge £2.30).
-The car park is a 1 km walk from the Guildhall and takes about 12 to 15 minutes.
+The car park is ~700m walk from the Cathedral and takes about 10 minutes.

 11.00am: Talk in Edmunds Room by Dr Richard Hoggett on the history of the Abbey of St Edmundsbury.

 12.30pm: Soup and sandwich lunch with glass of wine or soft drink.

 After lunch: Guided tour of the Abbey ruins (sensible walking shoes recommended).